RetroPie/RetroPie-Docs/docs/Doom.md

 #dehfile_2                 ""
 ```

-### ZDoom Installation
+### LZDoom Installation

 #### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)

-Use the same method for IWADS detailed above for lr-prboom, only set the default emulator for ROM to 'zdoom' at launch in the Runcommand menu.
+Use the same method for IWADS detailed above for lr-prboom, only set the default emulator for ROM to `lzdoom` at launch in the [runcommand launch menu](Runcommand#runcommand-launch-menu).

 #### To Launch Doom Mods (PWADS)